 I am the mother of a young boy who was just recently diagnosed with autism.
 I was referred to a board certified behavior analyst (BCBA) by my pediatrician for a behavioral assessment to help with some problem behaviors my son is having at home, such as biting.
-I have heard from others that BCBAs don’t “believe in sensory issues,” and these problems are central to autism.
-Is a BCBA the right professional to help me since he or she won’t even believe my son has a problem?
+Another professional suggested a sensory diet since she was under the impressions that BCBAs don’t “believe in sensory issues”.
+Is a BCBA the right professional to help me since he or she won’t even believe my son’s biting is a sensory problem?

 We are really glad this question was asked, as it comes up often.
-Some people believe behavior analysts are “antisensory” — opposed to offering sensory diets, massages, deep pressure, jumping on a trampoline, etc., for individuals with autism spectrum disorders.
-However, this is not necessarily true, and we would like to take this opportunity to clarify how behavior analysts tend to approach sensory issues.
-In fact, the term “issues,” in and of itself, can be problematic and ambiguous because it does not specify whether an individual is showing sensory preferences or sensory aversion, nor whether the sensory experience is a “like” or a “need.”
-These distinctions are significant in developing a treatment plan, as we will highlight below.
+Some people believe behavior analysts are “anti-sensory” — opposed to offering any sensory-based experience for individuals with autism spectrum disorders.
+However, this is not necessarily true, and we would like to take this opportunity to clarify how behavior analysts often approach sensory issues.
+The term “sensory” can be problematic and ambiguous because it assumes no other possible explanation for challenging behavior (e.g., biting).
+In addition, it does not specify whether an individual is showing a sensory preference or sensory aversion, nor whether the sensory experience is a “like” or a “need.”
+These distinctions are significant when developing a treatment plan, as we will highlight below.

-First and foremost, it would be beneficial to discuss the many faces of motivation.
-Each of us, and children in particular, may be highly motivated by sensory experiences that vary in modality, variation, movement and pressure.
+It would be beneficial to discuss the many faces of motivation.
+Each of us, not just children with autism, may be motivated by sensory experiences that vary in modality, intensity, and duration.
 Ever catch yourself tapping your pencil, twiddling your thumbs, biting your nails, or popping bubble wrap (a personal favorite of the first author)?
 If so, would you say you have “sensory needs” or “sensory issues?”

-- Tommy bites his teacher when she attempts to help him put on boots.
+- Tommy bites his teacher when she attempts to help him put on his snow boots.

-- Gunner bites his teacher as soon as she put his sight word cards on his tabletop.
+- Gunner bites his teacher as soon as she places his sight word cards on his tabletop.